 What visual style works best for an oni video?

 Ukiyo-e woodblock in the Yoshitoshi tradition is the iconic choice.
 Painterly photoreal in the storm-and-lantern palette lands hardest for the mountain and palace scenes.
-Cinematic anime film-still works for the duel beats.
+Cinematic Anime film-still works for the duel beats.
 Name the style in the prompt.